Collection System Requirements

 2.The samples within the patch.
 The more samples and the longer the samples in a patch, the higher the memory usage will be.

 Our Multi Articulation patches allow you to load multiple articulations.
-Since they only need to load their script once, on system with less RAM (less than 16 GB) they are good for saving resources.
+Since they only need to load their script once, on systems with less RAM (less than 16 GB) they are good for saving resources.

-In general Legato patches take the most memory due to the many transition samples.
+In general Legato, patches take the most memory due to the many transition samples.
 If you have little memory, try using sustain patches whenever legato is not needed.

 All our collections provide multiple microphone positions.
 Each position takes about the same amount of sample RAM.
 So if you use 5 positions, the samples will need 5 times as much memory compared to using a single position.